dk-teknologisk-jahs/cvat/README.md

 # Changes from upstream at cvat-ai/cvat

+- Added support for running SAM2 (Credit to [hashJoe/cvat:feature/sam2](https://github.com/cvat-ai/cvat/pull/8610))
 - Added convenience compose files and envvars to more easily run annotation models (nuclio serverless functions) either locally or on a separate server
 - Added deploy_cpu.ps1 and deploy_gpu.ps1 for easier Windows deployment of models
-- Added support for running SAM2 (Credit to [hashJoe/cvat:feature/sam2](https://github.com/cvat-ai/cvat/pull/8610))
+- Fixed some nuclio issues in faster-rcnn function

 The following CVAT versions are available - see below for instructions on how to update to newer versions:
 - [v2.32.0-sam2](https://github.com/dk-teknologisk-jahs/cvat/tree/v2.32.0-sam2)